ztdevelops/ethereum-transaction-processor/README.md

 When we receive a batch of transactions, either from the historical or real-time component, the transactions often have similar timestamps.
 To avoid requesting for the ETH/USDT price from Binance for each transaction, we cache the price for a specific timestamp in memory.
 This reduces the number of requests made to the Binance API, improving performance.
-The cache is implemented as a LRU cache that stores the last 100 timestamps, with each key having a TTL of 1 minute to ensure that the cache does not grow indefinitely.
+The cache acts as a LRU cache that stores the last 100 timestamps, with each key having a TTL of 1 minute to ensure that the cache does not grow indefinitely.